Dapiya/AI-VIS/README.md

 Earlier iterations of AI-VIS is trained with much less data, and a different set of inputs.
 It takes a significant amount of extra code to support it, with little real-world use at this stage, this repo does not support versions earlier than 1.0.

+[2025/06/09] We have released a set of test data for anyone who wants to take a look but without the hassle of configuring everything: [Google Drive](https://drive.google.com/drive/folders/1AHVWuQ9z1P_8nujVWygW4YDNl-6iu3Zq?usp=sharing) [Dapiya](https://archive.dapiya.top/Custom/aivis_test_h9/)

 **License: Apache 2.0**